MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/use-aggregation-functions.md

 ---
-title: 'Tutorial: Use aggregation functions in Kusto Query Language'
+title: 'Tutorial: Use aggregation functions in Kusto Query Language - Azure Data Explorer'
 description: This tutorial describes how to use aggregation functions in the Kusto Query Language. ms.topic: tutorial ms.date: 01/18/2023